johnnyhoffman/botrytis/README.md

 The Daisy Patch only has 5 knobs, so the "knob-per-function" design philosphy isn't really an option for a synth of any complexity.
 Also, because I want to keep the firmware from feeling stale as it stays loaded on the hardware, I didn't want to have to dedicate each knob or input or output to a single purpose.
 My solution to this is to make (almost) every input and output assignable.
 More about this in the explaination of Modulation Sources & Destinations below.
 Because this isn't knob-per-function, the general workflow I suggest is to use the menu to change parameters while experimenting, then assigning parameters to knobs or other controls if you want to use them when actually playing/performing.

 ## Prerequisites
 You will of course need a Daisy Patch all powered up, and connected to a computer via USB to load the firmware.
-If you want to connect a midi device (which you probably do, although botrytis can still do a few things without it), you'll need some way to send out the midi signal through a TRS cable.
+If you want to connect a midi device, you'll need some way to send out the midi signal through a TRS cable.
 I'm using a 5-pin cable out from my keyboard, into a midi-to-trs adapter, into the Patch.

 ## Installation
 Follow the [daisy wiki](https://github.com/electro-smith/DaisyWiki/wiki) if you don't already know to flash firmware to the patch.
 Then you can just download the [botritus binary](build/main.bin) and flash it.